 In this emotional and powerful ad, Google shared with their audience what the world was searching for.
 In March of 2020 when the pandemic hit hard, Google released this emotional ad thanking healthcare workers around the world for their role in helping those affected with COVID-19.
 The message of this ad not only thanked healthcare workers for their sacrifice and important role but also shared that everyone can help too by staying home.

 This ad was successful as it pulled the heartstrings of many by highlighting and relating to the global experience of those dealing with COVID-19.
 The ad is inspirational and calls for social responsibility and action, leaving viewers with a memorable take on the ad.
-Google not only does a great job at communicating their social values but also demonstrates the power of their search engine by providing people with the answer to their questions and helpful resources.
+Google not only does a great job at communicating its social values but also demonstrates the power of its search engine by providing people with the answer to their questions and helpful resources.

 Expedia: Let’s Take a Trip

 The travel industry was and still is one of the hardest-hit industries during the pandemic.
 In this beautifully shot 30-second ad, Expedia relates to its audience by depicting adventures within a couple’s home.
-The stop motion clips show a couple taking a road trip, mountain climbing, taking a dive into a pool, and receiving room-service all from the comfort of their home.
+The stop motion clips show a couple taking a road trip, mountain climbing, taking a dive into a pool, and receiving room service all from the comfort of their home.
 The ad asks viewers to “imagine the places we’ll go” once it is safe.
 One of the biggest reasons why this ad is successful is because it relates to the desires of people who can no longer travel, but has a fun twist that many can take part in by using their imagination.

 Uber: Thanks for NOT Riding with Us